banu-teja/d-rpc/PROJECT_TODO.md

 * [x] API for clients to connect (public RPC endpoint).
     * Implementation: The `node/cmd/drpcd/main.go` sets up an HTTP server with a `/` endpoint (`handleRPCRequest`) to receive JSON-RPC requests.
     * Current Status & Key Issues:
-        * **Proxying Logic:** Currently, `handleRPCRequest` proxies all requests to a single configured `EthRPCURL` (from `s.config.EthRPCURL`).
-It **does not** use the `s.loadBalancer.GetProvider()` to select a decentralized provider.
-This is a critical gap.
-        * **QoS Recording:** QoS metrics in `handleRPCRequest` are recorded against `req.Payment.From`, which is likely incorrect for general RPC calls.
-It should be the address of the chosen upstream provider from the load balancer.
-        * **Client Authentication:** General client authentication (e.g., wallet signature, API key) for accessing the RPC service is not yet implemented.
-The existing `validatePayment` is for a specific off-chain payment flow.
-        * **Rate Limiting:** Not yet implemented.
+        * **Proxying Logic:** The `handleRPCRequest` function *does* implement logic to use `s.loadBalancer.GetProvider()` to select a provider, proxy the request to the provider's `EndpointURL`, and record QoS metrics against the selected provider's address using `s.qosMonitor.RecordMetric()`.
+The previous assessment that it used a single hardcoded URL seems outdated based on the current `main.go` code. **However, this relies on the LoadBalancer providing correct endpoint URLs, which is likely the next integration point.**
+        * **Client Authentication:** Header-based client signature authentication (`verifyClientSignature`) and rate limiting (`checkRateLimit`) *are* implemented in `handleRPCRequest`.
-        * **Payment Channel Interaction:** The `validatePayment` function in `main.go` seems to be an off-chain pre-validation for a payment scheme.
-How this integrates with the on-chain `PaymentChannel.sol` (e.g., for `closeChannel`) needs clarification and full implementation if the gateway is to facilitate this.
+        * **Payment Channel Interaction:** The `validatePayment` function (using payment details embedded in the RPC request) still exists but its integration with the primary header-based auth and the on-chain `PaymentChannel.sol` needs clarification or removal if superseded.
+        * **Load Balancer Data:** The core issue likely lies in the `LoadBalancer` needing to fetch live provider data, *including endpoint URLs*, from the `ProviderRegistry` contract.
     * Positive Aspects:
         * Basic HTTP server structure is in place using `gorilla/mux`.
-        * Includes logging and CORS middleware.
+        * Includes logging, CORS, client signature auth, and rate limiting middleware/checks.
-        * `/discovery` endpoint provides provider list and a recommended provider from the load balancer.
+        * `/discovery` endpoint provides provider list (needs live data).
         * `/health` endpoint for gateway health.
+        * Separate `startHealthChecker` function and related code exists, addressing the "Ping/health check system" task partially.
     * Plan:
-        1.  **Crucial:** Modify `handleRPCRequest` to use `s.loadBalancer.GetProvider()` to select an upstream node.
-        2. Proxy the request to the selected provider's endpoint (this endpoint URL needs to be part of the `Provider` data in `LoadBalancer`).
-        3. Correctly call `s.qosMonitor.RecordMetric()` with the selected provider's address and the outcome of the proxied call.
-        4. Implement client authentication mechanisms.
-        5. Implement rate limiting.
-        6. Clarify and fully implement the workflow for client payments, potentially integrating with `PaymentChannel.sol` more directly if the gateway is responsible for submitting `closeChannel` transactions or providing data for them.
+        1.  **(Done)** Enhance the `LoadBalancer` to fetch live provider data including `endpointURL` (Go bindings updated, fetch logic confirmed).
+        2.  **(Done)** Implement the Smart Contract reward distribution logic (Phase 2 - pull-based system added).
+        3.  **(Done)** Refine/complete the "Ping/health check system" integration.
+        4. Clarify/Refactor the payment validation logic (`validatePayment` vs. header auth).
+        5. Implement remaining Phase 3 tasks (Rate limiting / abuse prevention refinement, logging/billing integration refinement, optional verification).
+        6.  **(In Progress)** Implement the off-chain components for reward calculation/allocation (`rewardallocator` script created, needs refinement - see Phase 4 task).
+        7. Implement remaining Phase 3 tasks (Abuse prevention details, optional verification).
+        8. Proceed with other incomplete phases (Frontend, Testing, etc.).

 ---